Hidden Voices: Mexican American Women of World War II

 - The pay gap also exists among women without children.

 What does the branch Sierra College Leadership team do to address the gender wage gap?
-In the fall semester we reached over 200 students by delivering 9 $tart $mart workshops in classrooms. $tart $mart gives students the knowledge and tools to earn the wages they deserve.
-(We’ll share the data results of the workshops next month.)
+We deliver $tart $mart workshops in classrooms. $tart $mart gives students the knowledge and tools to earn the wages they deserve.

 Sierra College is an AAUW College Partner Member, which give the college priority consideration for AAUW programs, grants, and scholarships.
 We collaborate with the college on the following programs: